 Remember: Moving as much as you can and as often as you can is super important for your general health.
 It doesn’t have to be long runs or intense work-out classes as long as you are staying active throughout day!

 Do you find yourself buying the same things when you are grocery shopping?
 Want to spice things up?
 Well, welcome to Explore the Store!
 Each week a new item found at your local grocery store will be featured.
-The feature of the week is tempeh!
+The feature of the week is spaghetti squash!